USU-Analytics-Solution-Center/Bruno.jl/paper/paper.md

 # Example usage

 ## Defining a strategy
 Here we demonstrate how to define and use a trading strategy for testing.
-In this example, a strategy is defined where a derivative asset and its underlying stock is bought every Friday and held until the end of the month.
+In this example, a strategy is defined where a derivative asset and its underlying stock is bought every Friday (The code shows how to buy every five days not every firday IDK what you'd want to change to bring these two inline.) and held until the end of the month.
 The `buy` and `sell` functions are provided by Bruno to make defining a strategy easier.

 ```julia
 using Bruno